MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cachepolicy.md

 Kusto supports queries that are scoped down to hot cache data only.

 > [!NOTE]
-> Data scoping applies only to entities that support caching policies, such as tables.
-It's ignored for other entities, such as external tables.
+> Data scoping applies only to entities that support caching policies, such as tables and materialized view.
+> It's ignored for other entities, such as external tables and data in the row store.

 There are several query possibilities:
 * Add a client request property called `query_datascope` to the query.